gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --defaultValue VALUE         Default Value (optional)
         --required [on|off]          Required (optional)
         --exportMeta [on|off]        Export As Tag (optional) - Export as Tag.
+        --verifyPattern VALUE        Verify Pattern (optional) - A regexp string that validates the input, use (?i) to make the matcher case insensitive
     -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.